Monday, November 23, 1981

 About the Song:

 When Olivia Newton-John took the role of Sandy in 1978’s movie version of Grease, it was clear she was looking to change her clean-cut, “good-girl image,” SF considering her character’s transformation “from virginal to vamp.”
-BB Still, “the longtime girl-next-door singer” BB had doubts about releasing “Physical”, SF a song “loaded with sexual innuendo.”
+BB Still, “the longtime girl-next-door singer” BB had doubts about releasing “Physical,” SF a song “loaded with sexual innuendo.”
 BB Her managers convinced her the song would be a huge hit.
 SF

 Still, lyrics like “There’s nothing left to talk about/ Unless it’s horizontally” got the song banned by some radio stations.
 At adult contemporary radio the song stalled at #29, but it took off at pop radio.
-In fact, the controversy probably helped the song toward becoming the biggest hit of 1981 WHC and of Olivia’s career.
+In fact, the controversy probably helped the song toward becoming the biggest hit of 1981 CPM and of Olivia’s career.
 A Billboard magazine survey even named it the sexiest song of all-time.
 SF

 A video heightened the controversy with what was then considered risqué, but would be tame by today’s standards.
-JA The video played off the aerobics movement of the day, practically becoming the theme song for the exercise trend.
+DJ The video played off the aerobics movement of the day, practically becoming the theme song for the exercise trend.
 SF Olivia worked out in the gym with out-of-shape men who transformed into body-builder physiques.
 The end of the video, which suggested the men were gay and consequently immune to Olivia’s advances, was often cut when aired on MTV.
 WK It still picked up the Grammy for Video of the Year.

 The song also was received by some critics with less than an enthusiastic response.
 AOL Radio’s Matthew Wilkening said, “An entire generation’s leg-warmered, pastel spandex shame is laid bare in just under four minutes.”
 WK He ranked it one of the 100 worst songs ever.
 WK